kconstable/distributions-for-investments/README.md

 ## Binomial Distributions
-This distribion is used to model true/false events, ie somethign occurs or it doesn't.
-This distribiont is also known as bernoulli random variables.
+This distribution is used to model true/false events, ie something occurs or it doesn't.
+This distribution is also known as bernoulli random variables.
 + n=number of trials
-+ probabiliy of success = p
++ probability of success = p
 + probability of failure = (1-p)
 + N=number of successes